 When to Use Each Type

 Spiraling thoughts at night?
 Use the externalize prompts.
 Cannot figure out why you are stressed?
 Use the trigger prompts.
 Stuck in overwhelm?
 Use the next-step prompts.
 Carrying physical tension?
 Use the body prompts.
+The selection is part of the practice.

 Morning vs Evening

 Morning journaling sets intention.
 Evening journaling processes what already happened.
 Both work, but they answer different questions.
 If your stress is anticipatory, journal in the morning.
 If your stress is residual from the day, journal at night.
+If you are in a hard season, doing both for 5 minutes each is more useful than 30 minutes once.

 Building a Daily Practice